Next Course Offering: February 8, 2021 - April 5, 2021

 The course is offered through a partnership with National Louis University and coordinated within SAAL by the Professional Development Committee.
 Questions about the course may be directed to the firstname.lastname@example.org.
 Questions about registration and technical requirements for participating in the online course (e.g., platform used) may be directed to the MOOC team at Colorado State University.

 Joe Levy, M.S., is the Executive Director of Assessment & Accreditation at National Louis University.
 He earned his B.A. in English from Baldwin-Wallace College and his M.S. in Student Affairs in Higher Education from Colorado State University, and an Ed.D. in Higher Education Leadership from National Louis University.

-Benjamin Andrews, Ph.D., is a Research Analyst at Colorado State University.
+Benjamin Andrews, Ph.D., is an Academic Coach at Northcentral University.
 Ben has a B.A. in Sociology from Ohio Wesleyan University, an M.A. in Sociology from The Ohio State University, and a Ph.D. in Sociology from The Ohio State University.

 Emily Langdon, Ph.D., is the Coordinator of Assessment, Research and Evaluation for the Division of Student Affairs at U.C.
 Merced.
 She earned her B.A. in International Relations from U.C.
 Davis, her M.Ed. from Colorado State University in College Student Personnel Administration, and her Ph.D. from UCLA in Higher Education and Organizational Change.

-(Individuals who contributed to original content for course and worked to bring content to life in course, or have been involved in course content updates.
+Individuals who contributed to original content for course, worked to bring content to life in course, or have been involved in course content updates.

 Please note, as a past course participant, any of the course content (lecture text, videos, resources, activities) are free to you to download, re-use, remix, and share.
 We only ask that you cite this course (or the original source for any campus examples, articles, or published texts).
 The button below links to a document with plenty of details on doing just that, but we went ahead and shared the most pertinent info below (and added a note on this in the Course Welcome section).